algolia/algoliasearch-magento/doc/faq.md

     <figcaption>Enable indexing setting</figcaption>
 </figure>

+## I hit "Reindex" button, but there are still no products in Algolia indices

+In case you have indexing queue enabled, the reindex button will "only" insert indexing jobs to queue database table and not really send them to Algolia.
+Please make sure you have set queue proccessing correctly and you have set reasonable number of products to be processed in one job.
+If you set the number od processed products too high the processing script may run out of memory and no products will be indexed.
+More information about indexing queue can be found in [documentation](/magento/documentation/#indexing-queue).

+## I cannot find my products by SKU

+Please, make sure you are using the newest version of the extension.
+And make sure you set SKU as searchable attribute to index in Algolia's extension configuration in Magento backend.

+## I have deleted some products, why are they still appearing in Algolia indices even after full reindex?

+Please, make sure you are using the latest version of the extension.
+It happens when you update / delete your products directly in database and do not trigger standart Magento hooks.
+The full reindex then had problem with recognizing deleted products and removing them from Algolia.
+This issue was resolved in version 1.6.0.
+Instruction how to upgrade can be found in [documentation](/magento/documentation/#upgrade).

 ## Why are images not showing up?

 Since Algolia is displaying results without going through the backend of magento, at indexing time we need to generate a link for the url.
 What magento give you when you are asking for this url is the url of the cached and resized image that you need to display.